feltus/OSG-GEM/README.md

 ####useful_files

 Contains files that may be useful to users of this workflow.
-Currently holds the hisat2_extract_splice_sites.py that comes with the Hisat2 software package.
+Currently holds the hisat2_extract_splice_sites.py script that comes with the Hisat2 software package.
 This script can be used to generate a tab delimited list of splice sites from a GTF gene model file.

 #### Base directory